drewcsillag/ph21d/src/README.md

 - see what can be done with lighthouse audits
 - unit tests

-- fix needing the symlinks under @types for redux
+- fix needing the symlinks under @types for redux, decimal.js

 # KNOWN BUGS (distinct from unimplemented)